dcooney/wordpress-plugin-installer/README.md

 # wordpress-plugin-installer

-The Connekt Plugin Installer is a Class for displaying a list of recommended or required plugins inside of a users WordPress admin.
+The Connekt Plugin Installer is a Class for displaying a list of recommended or related plugins inside of the WordPress admin.

-The installer displays a list of plugins that users can easily install and activate directly for the screen they are currently viewing.
+The installer displays a list of plugins that users can easily install and activate directly from the screen they are currently viewing.

 ![Connekt Plugin Installer Example](http://examples.connekthq.com/_gif/plugin-installer_2.gif)